 We discovered there is a Vermont raclette cheese.
 Whole Foods sells it for half the price of the Emmi raclette cheese, and it tastes as good.
 Benjamin buys Emmi raclette in London because it’s an affordable option.
-However, he would opt for a more artisanal raclette cheese if he could get it, which is what he does in France.
+However, he would opt for a more artisanal raclette cheese if he could get it (preferably raw milk), which is what he buys in France.

 I imagine your local cheesemonger would also carry raclette cheese so if you have a good cheese shop in your town, I would recommend checking it out.